If cannabis is part of your wellness routine, it’s important to know exactly what to expect from each product you use, every time you use it.

 This data also helps us build a framework for future research into the specific effects our products deliver.

-Consumer reported data helps us build an understanding of how cannabis and products derived from it affect our moods and wellbeing.
-Reporting of real-world experiences with cannabis products provides researchers and clinicians with a foundation of understanding into the therapeutic potential of each ingredient.
+Consumer reported data helps build an understanding of how cannabis and products derived from it affect one's moods and being.
+Reporting of real-world experiences with cannabis products provides researchers and clinicians with a foundation of understanding into each ingredient.